virginiagilliland/learn-git-milestones/README.md

 - [x] Fork this repository [learn-git-milestones](https://github.com/omundy/learn-git-milestones) (click the Fork button, top right).
 - [x] Edit the README file (click the pencil icon) and add your favorite emoji here: 🐬
 <!-- I think i opened in atom before doing this but i went back and confirmed
-I understand to do it in Github-->
+I understand how to do it in Github-->
 - [x] Commit changes to the README file directly to the master branch with the message `commit #1 from Github.com`
 - [x] View the commit history and confirm your edits